synergylabs/Web-Dependencies/README.md

 1. Install dependencies: `npm install`
 1. Run application: `npm start`
 1. The application should be available at http://localhost:8080/
+1. To change the test port, see package.json
+1. To build: `npm build`, build settings can also be changed in package.json

 ## 3. Box File Server
 The Box file server is a backend service written in Python [Flask](https://flask.palletsprojects.com/en/2.2.x/).
 It is used to fetch files from CMU Box.
 Currently the route `/country/<country>/service/<service>/month/<month>` is in use.
 It first look for requested file from directory `files`, and fetch from Box if the file doesn't exist locally.
 The file server is deployed at http://webdependency.andrew.cmu.edu:5000/